-New York: The New York National Guard has 3,630 personnel on mission across the state, joint task forces to support state and local governments with logistics management, warehouse operations.
+The New York National Guard has 3,630 personnel on mission across the state, joint task forces to support state and local governments with logistics management, warehouse operations.
 They also provide medical staff at Javits Center and New York City hospitals, and testing sites.

 New York National Guard members continue to manage the Javits site as the unified command post for the multi-agency response.
 To date, more than 1,040 patients have received care at the Javits NY Medical Station.